MichelMoriniaux/BigPowerBox/Arduino/BigPowerBox/README.md

 ***[MemoryFree](https://github.com/mpflaga/Arduino-MemoryFree)*** only for debug purposes ( used it to make sure I was not fragmenting the memory )

 # Modularity
 I originaly wanted this code to be generic and customizable for any board layout by only customizing *board.h*.
 This is still a work in progreass as I took shortcuts to get a working prototype out.
 The main variable is the boardSignature string that defines the list of ports, their order and their types.
 This also defines how the status string is presented.
-The follwing comment in *board.h* defines the boardSignature:
+The following comment in *board.h* defines the boardSignature:

     // Board signature
     //  s: arduino addressable switchable port